TheGeneGenieProject/GeneGenie.Gedcom/GeneGenie.Gedcom/ContributorLicenceAgreement.md

 Thank you for your interest in the GeneGenie.Gedcom open source project being administered by Ryan O'Neill (“Ryan”).
 The form of license below is a document that clarifies the terms under which You, the person listed below, may contribute software, bug fixes, configuration changes, documentation, or any other materials that you send to us related to the Project (each a “Contribution”) to the project.

 We appreciate your participation in our project, and your help in improving the project, so we want you to understand what will be done with the Contributions.
-This license is for your protection as well as the protection of GeneGenie.com
+This license is for your protection as well as the protection of GeneGenie.com and its licensees; it does not change your rights to use your own Contributions for any other purpose.

 If you have questions about these terms, please contact Ryan at r@genegenie.com.